Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Discussions

-Regarding the \enquote{field of view,} single-vision setups provide a broader theoretical \ac{FoV} (\eg \(87^{\circ} \times 58^{\circ}\) in the RealSense™ D435, shown in Fig.~\ref{fig_benchmark_hardware}-c).
+Regarding the \enquote{field of view,} single-vision setups provide a broader theoretical \ac{FoV} (\textit{e.g.,} \(87^{\circ} \times 58^{\circ}\) in the RealSense™ D435, shown in Fig.~\ref{fig_benchmark_hardware}c).
 However, in dual-vision setups, the beamsplitter's physical dimensions and the supporting cage partially obstruct the cameras' \ac{FoV}, reducing the effective viewing area.
 For instance, the configuration shown in Fig.~\ref{fig_benchmark_hardware}-c achieves an effective \ac{FoV} of \(57^{\circ} \times 54.5^{\circ}\).
-Another essential factor is \enquote{weight}; the static single-vision setup is the lightest, whereas the dynamic single-vision setup adds approximately \(30~gr\) due to the function generator and dynamic polarizer.
-Thus, single-vision setups are more feasible for minimizing payloads, such as in drones, as dual-vision configurations are heavier.
-The combined weight of dual-vision setup components typically ranges from \(150\) to \(350~gr\), with the plate beamsplitter potentially reducing the overall sensor weight.
-Finally, considering the noise levels in the processed output, dual-vision setups produce clearer results, isolating only the \ac{CSR} regions of the iMarkers.
-In contrast, the dynamic single-vision setup may introduce additional noise due to motion and illumination fluctuations during \enquote{temporal} subtraction.
-The static single-vision setup retains the highest noise pixels (\ie pixels that do not contribute to iMarker detection), including the filtered areas with the detected iMarkers.
+Another essential factor is \enquote{weight}; the static single-vision setup is the lightest, whereas the dynamic single-vision setup adds approximately \(30~\mathrm{gr}\) due to the function generator and dynamic polarizer.
+Thus, single-vision setups are more feasible for minimizing payload weight, \textit{e.g.,} in drones, as dual-vision configurations are heavier.
+The combined weight of dual-vision setup components typically ranges from \(150\) to \(350~\mathrm{gr}\), with the plate beamsplitter potentially reducing the overall sensor weight.